 Indicator 3: Promptness of Submitting the First Supplemental Reports

-This indicator measures insurers compliance with DWD s.
-80.02(2)(b) relating to the submission of first supplementary reports, forms WKC-13s.
+This indicator measures insurers’ compliance with DWD 80.02(2)(b) relating to the submission of First Supplementary Reports, form WKC-13s, to the Department.

-Insurers are require to submit a first supplementary report with information required on form WKC-13 on or before the 30th day following the day on which the injury occurred.
+DWD 80.02(2)(b) establishes a requirement that insurers submit a First Supplementary Report, form WKC-13, on or before the 30th day following the day on which the injury occurred.

 Standard or Benchmark:

-While there is no statutory standard set by rule for performance, a benchmark that is used for training purposes is that 80% are submitted timely.
+While there is no performance standard set by statute or rule the benchmark used for training purposes is that 80% of all required First Supplementary Reports are to be submitted timely per DWD 80.02(2)(b).

 Source of Indicator Data:

-The source of the data is the "date of injury" and last day of work from the WKC-12.
-The program selects only the first supplemental reports, forms WKC-13s, received during the evaluation quarter.
-Only first WKC-13s that are "first final" (all first payment data, i.e. amount and date paid, has been included) and were received during the quarter are measured.
-Only claims for compensable injuries are included in the measurement.
-Denials and "no-lost-time" claims are not included.
+The source of the data is the "date of injury" and "last day worked".
+The program selects only the First Supplemental Reports received during the evaluation quarter.
+Only First Supplementary Reports that are "first final" (all first payment data has been reported) and were received during the quarter are measured.
+Only claims for compensable injuries are included in the measurement; full denials, no-lost-time claims and hearing loss claims are excluded.

 State of Wisconsin Average: